Multi Camera Productions

 For gig videos; each song is cut using the suitable start ⁄ stop points, skipping breathers or unnecessary banter between songs.
 Styled with fade in/out of the video and audio, using band logo overlays and closing credits.
 You can have the entire trimmed set as 1 video, or a separate file for each song (recommended), which you can string together as a 'Playlist' online, or maybe web post them one-by-one weekly.

 For interview and conference videos; mis-spoken lines or unwanted heckling can be removed.
-Foul language can be 'bleeped' out.
+Foul language can be 'bleeped' out or muted, and lips blurred - if required.

 For sport videos; break times can be either cut out clean (minimum budget) or used to involve commentator interviews and highlight re-plays (premium budget).